openharmony/docs/en/application-dev/reference/apis-ime-kit/errorcode-inputmethod-framework.md

 **Description**

-This error code is reported when an API of the package manager, such as **getInputMethods** and **listCurrentInputMethodSubtype**, fails to be invoked to obtain information.
+This error code is reported when an API of the package manager, such as **getInputMethods** and **listCurrentInputMethodSubtype**, fails to be called to obtain information.

 **Possible Causes**